carlosgsouza/gradle-console/README.md

 gradle-console
 ============
-this plugin for [Gradle](http://www.gradle.org/) allows you to easily interact with your Groovy and Java applications using the [Groovy Console](http://groovy.codehaus.org/Groovy+Console).
+This plugin for [Gradle](http://www.gradle.org/) allows you to easily interact with your Groovy and Java applications using the [Groovy Console](http://groovy.codehaus.org/Groovy+Console).

 ![alt text](readme-files/groovy_console.png "Groovy Console")